Complete a course in 3 weeks!

 MAT-099 Intermediate Algebra (3 Credits)

 This course is a continuation of Foundations of Algebra (MAT-097).
 Topics in this course include polynomial arithmetic, introduction to functions, factoring, roots and radicals, rational expressions, absolute value inequalities, quadratic equations and the quadratic formula, and solving applied problems.
 This course does not satisfy degree requirements.
-Prerequisite: Grade of C or better in Foundations of Algebra (MAT-097) or placement.
+Prerequisite: A grade of C or higher in Foundations of Algebra (MAT-097) or exemption by placing into higher level course.
 Course may require an additional lab hour.

 PSY-101 Prin of Psychology (3 Credits)

 This introductory psychology course covers a survey of information and theory.
 Topics include the brain and behavior, research methods, learning, consciousness, motivation, emotion, human growth and development, personality, abnormal behavior, and psychotherapy, social cognition and understanding.
 The course meets Community and Cultural Context requirement.
-Prerequisite: Academic Reading III (ESL098) or Reading Skills II (RDG095) or co-enrollment in integrated courses, or exemption by placement testing
+Prerequisite: Academic Reading III (ESL-098) or Integrated ELL Level III (ELL-103) or Reading Skills II (RDG-095) or exemption by placing into higher level course.

 SOC-101 Prin of Sociology (3 Credits)

 This course covers an introduction to the concepts and theories of society and social institutions.
 The course meets The course meets Community and Cultural Context requirement.
-Prerequisite: Academic Reading III (ESL098) or Reading Skills II (RDG095) or co-enrollment in integrated courses or exemption from reading requirement by placement testing.
+Prerequisite: Academic Reading III (ESL-098) or Integrated ELL Level III (ELL-103) or Reading Skills II (RDG-095) or exemption by placing into higher level course.